texfaq/texfaq.github.io/FAQ-noans.md

 date: 2018-05-22
 ---

-While the FAQ maintainers don't offer a ''help'' service, they're very keen that you understand the answers they've already written.
+While the FAQ maintainers don't offer a "help" service, they're very keen that you understand the answers they've already written.
-They're (almost) written ''in a vacuum'', to provide something to cover a set of questions that have arisen; it's always possible that they're written in a way that a novice won't understand them.
+They're (almost) written "in a vacuum", to provide something to cover a set of questions that have arisen; it's always possible that they're written in a way that a novice won't understand them.